Become a creative leader

 Communications graduates have been employed at:

 Colorado State University

 University of Denver

 Pennsylvania State University

 The department also expects communications majors and minors to participate each semester in related cocurricular activities.
-Options include WQSU-FM radio station; The Quill student newspaper; The Lanthorn student yearbook; Sterling Communications, the student-run public relations firm; the Paul Dannelley chapter of PRSSA; and other activities supervised by department faculty.
+Options include WQSU-FM radio; The Quill student newspaper; The Lanthorn student yearbook; Sterling Communications, the student-run public relations firm; the Paul Dannelley chapter of PRSSA, and other activities supervised by department faculty.

 Double-counting restriction: Students in the communications department may with department head permission, complete more than one major and/or minor in the department.
 In such cases, students will need to meet with the department head to discuss substitute courses.